squidfunk/mkdocs-material/docs/reference/diagrams.md

   [^1]:
-    While all [Mermaid.js] features should work out-of-the-box, Material for MkDocs will currently only adjust the fonts and colors for flowcharts, sequence diagrams, class diagams, state diagrams and entity relationship diagrams.
-See the section on [other diagrams] for more informaton why this is currently not implemented for all diagrams.
+    While all [Mermaid.js] features should work out-of-the-box, Material for MkDocs will currently only adjust the fonts and colors for flowcharts, sequence diagrams, class diagrams, state diagrams and entity relationship diagrams.
+See the section on [other diagrams] for more information why this is currently not implemented for all diagrams.

   [Diagrams support]: https://github.com/squidfunk/mkdocs-material/releases/tag/8.2.0